2025 Canadian wildfires: Economic and fiscal

 Crude oil operations were shut down temporarily in May because of fires.
 A Statistics Canada analysis found that by June 10, wildfires had spread to or caused evacuations in regions representing 0.125% of the country's gross domestic product (GDP).
 The risk was distributed unevenly and was highest in Manitoba, where 2.4% of GDP was at risk, followed by Saskatchewan at 0.4% and Alberta at 0.2%; in northern Manitoba and northern Saskatchewan, approximately 26.3% and 24.4% of their respective regional economies were at risk.

 As of early September, insurance losses from wildfires in Manitoba and Saskatchewan were approaching $300 million, $249 million of which was attributed to the wildfire complex surrounding Flin Flon.
 The Pisew wildfire was responsible for $50 million in damage.
 The Kingston fire in Newfoundland caused $70 million in insured losses in August.
 The government of Manitoba signed a $30 million contract with the Canadian Red Cross for support services related to wildfires, worth more than half of the province's total annual budget for emergency services.

 Premier Kinew stated on September 25 that the wildfires cost the government of Manitoba $180 million with more costs expected, exceeding the $30 million budget initially set aside for all emergencies for the year in the province.
+An analysis by The Narwhal and the Winnipeg Free Press estimated that the Manitoba fires cost over $500 million in direct expenses including insured damages, evacuations, emergency costs, healthcare, and other costs.

 Environmental

-Annual cumulative carbon emissions from Canadian wildfires from 2023 to August 2025.

-According to the Copernicus Atmosphere Monitoring Service, by June 2 the fires had emitted 56 megatonnes of carbon dioxide, second only to the 2023 season.
+Cumulative daily carbon emissions in 2025 compared to previous years.

-With climate change creating hot and dry conditions, the start of the wildfire season has been intense compared to historical records, with the area burned and number of fires approaching that of 2023.
+With climate change creating hot and dry conditions, the start of the wildfire season was intense compared to historical records, with the area burned and number of fires approaching that of the 2023 season.
 By June 10, the fires had burned 3.2 e6ha and already surpassed the annual average of 2.95 e6ha.
-In mid-June, the fires were on track to be the second-worst in recorded history by area burned; in early August, they reached the milestone, surpassing the 1989 season and burning over 7.2 e6ha—an area roughly the size of New Brunswick.
+In mid-June, the fires were on track to be the second-worst in recorded history by area burned; in early August, having burned over 7.2 e6ha—an area roughly the size of New Brunswick—the 2025 season reached the milestone.
+Over half of the total burned area was in Saskatchewan and Manitoba, while Alberta, British Columbia, and Ontario also experienced fires above annual averages.

 The fires of 2023, 2024, and 2025 were all in the worst ten years on federal record, which goes back to 1972.
-Over half of the total burned area was in Saskatchewan and Manitoba, while Alberta, British Columbia, and Ontario also experienced fires well above annual averages.
+According to the Copernicus Atmosphere Monitoring Service (CAMS), by June 2 the fires had emitted 56 megatonnes of carbon dioxide.
+By the end of November, CAMS estimated the fires had emitted 263 megatonnes, second only to 2023.